Ryan Stevenson (footballer): Raith Rovers

-Troon & Australia
+Troon and Australia

 After leaving Raith Rovers in March 2017 to start a long-term career outside of football, Stevenson signed for Troon.

 With his personal life in turmoil, and after just one appearance and two weeks with the club, Stevenson announced he was to emigrate and he signed for Australian State League Division 2 South-East side Peninsula Strikers.
 However, the day he was due to leave for Australia he announced he had cancelled the agreement for family reasons.

 Annan Athletic

 Stevenson joined Scottish League Two side Annan Athletic in June 2017, managed by his former Ayr United teammate Peter Murphy.
-Stevenson managed only 8 matches before an old injury flared up & he decided to take a step back from the game to concentrate on family & work commitments.
+Stevenson played eight matches before an old injury flared up and he decided to take a step back from the game to concentrate on family and work commitments.

 Troon

 Stevenson rejoined Troon in November 2018 after more than a year out of the game, and he said the move gave him "his love of football back" thanks to the club's Manager Jimmy Kirkwood.

-The move to Portland Park proved a fruitful one for Stevenson, playing alongside former team-mates Christian Nade and Dean Keenan, and he netted 26 times in 50 appearances playing in an attacking midfield or forward role which he thrived on.
+The move to Portland Park proved a fruitful one for Stevenson, playing alongside former team-mates Christian Nade and Dean Keenan, and he netted 26 times in 50 appearances playing in an attacking midfield or forward role.